pmotwani575/bolt-project/README.md

 # Prerequisite
 - AWS Account
-- IAM Root user Credentials or SAML IAM role or IAM user with sufficient right , If not then we need to create new AWS Account , pls follow below
+- IAM Root user Credentials or  IAM role or IAM user with sufficient right , If not then we need to create new AWS Account , pls follow below

 # Overview